NazgulT/Coursera-Getting-and-Cleaning-Data/README.md

 13. Save the result to a tidy data set

-14. Generate codebook with dataMaid library.
+codeBook_tidyData.pdf - is a codebook for the tidy data set we created in run_analysis.R Generated with dataMaid library.